technology-toolbox/Notebook/Infrastructure/EXT-APP02A - Windows Server 2012 R2.md

 > **Note**
 >
-> Expect the crawl to complete in approximately 5 minutes.
+> Expect the crawl to complete in approximately 4 hours 11 minutes.

 **TODO:**